Excavations at Circle 27: - Wood-Martin

 (b) 1 lb. weight of uncalcined bones of animals and birds.

-(c) Four fragments of uncalcined animal bones, probably those of a small
+(c) Four fragments of uncalcined animal bones, probably those of a small cow.

 (d) Seven back teeth (molars) and three front teeth (incisors) of an aged person.

 (e) Seven back teeth and ten front teeth of an adult or adults.

-(f) About forty fragments ofcockle shells.
+(f) About forty fragments of cockle shells.

 (g) A fossil cast of a shell from the limestone.

-the N. cist (which would represent the shaft of the cross, and the axis of which lay rather northwest and southeast than north and south.) were found: —
+In the north cist (which would represent the shaft of the cross, and the axis of which lay rather northwest and southeast than north and south.) were found: —

 (a) A few fragments of calcined human bones.